Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

-Multiple scenarios involving partial resampling of $Y$ were investigated.
-The results indicate that as the number of artificially generated individuals increases, model performance deteriorates without concomitant improvements in fairness.
-For instance, expanding the population by 20\% through resampling resulted in an increased RMSE of 177 while the HGR fairness metric remained at 28.05.
-Ultimately, these approaches failed to yield better results.
+Multiple scenarios involving partial resampling of $Y$ were explored.
+The results indicate that as the number of artificially generated individuals increases, model performance worsens without simultaneous improvements in fairness.
+For example, expanding the population by 20\% through resampling led to an increased RMSE of 177, while the HGR fairness metric remained at 28.05.
+Ultimately, these approaches failed to produce better results.

 An unexplored area for potential improvement involves considering the explanatory variables during the resampling process.
-Instead of resampling to achieve equity exclusively based on $S\vert Y$, an alternative approach is resampling based on $S\vert X_1, \dots, X_p, Y$.
-In this context, the selection of variables for conditioning is a pivotal decision, as these variables can potentially magnify pre-existing biases.
-Implementing this approach is intricate, as it necessitates overseeing the quality of resampling on individual variables and their interactions while preserving the overall consistency of premium distributions.
-Although this avenue has not been extensively explored in this study, the integration of more efficient methods for addressing interdependencies between variables may be considered in future research.
+Instead of resampling solely to achieve equity based on $S\vert Y$, an alternative approach is resampling based on $S\vert X_1, \dots, X_p, Y$.
+The selection of variables for conditioning is crucial here, as they can potentially amplify existing biases.
+Implementing this approach is complex, as it requires overseeing the quality of resampling on individual variables and their interactions while maintaining the overall consistency of premium distributions.
+Although this approach hasn't been extensively explored in this study, integrating more efficient methods for addressing interdependencies between variables may be considered in future research.

-In summary, the various pre-modeling bias mitigation strategies have offered insights into the data's structure and identified elements with substantial influence on bias levels.
-They provide valuable tools for addressing ethical concerns during the data preprocessing phase.
+In summary, the various pre-modeling bias mitigation strategies have provided insights into the data's structure and identified elements with significant influence on bias levels.
+They offer valuable tools for addressing ethical concerns during the data preprocessing phase.